Manishearth/manishearth.github.io/source/_posts/2015-05-08-the-problem-with-shared-mutability.markdown

 categories:
 ---

-This is a post that I've been meaning to write for a while now; and the impending release of Rust 1.0 gives me the perfect impetus to go ahead and do it.
+This is a post that I've been meaning to write for a while now; and the release of Rust 1.0 gives me the perfect impetus to go ahead and do it.

-Whilst this post discusses a choice made in the design of Rust; and uses examples in Rust; the principles discussed here apply to other languages to the most part.
+Whilst this post discusses a choice made in the design of Rust; and uses examples in Rust; the principles discussed here apply to other languages for the most part.
 I'll also try to make the post easy to understand for those without a Rust background; please let me know if some code or terminology needs to be explained.

-Okay, let's get to it.
 What I'm going to discuss here is the choice made in Rust to disallow having multiple mutable aliases to the same data (or a mutable alias when there are active immutable aliases), **even from the same thread**.
 In essence, it disallows one from doing things like: